4 week Try out Teaching Paid Internship – Maths/Science

 - You will be offered an induction into the school life and be invited to work with your own tutor group, alongside the existing Tutor.

-If you decide, that teaching is for you, we will support you along every step of the application process.
-You will be in an excellent position to be considered for School Direct vacancies in maths and physics within our partnership of schools.
+Should you decide that teaching is for you, we will support you along every step of the application process.
+You will be in an excellent position to be considered for School Direct vacancies in maths and science within our partnership of schools.

 Here are some quotes from people who took part last year: